Orbital hybridisation: sp2

 Other carbon compounds and other molecules may be explained in a similar way.
-For example, ethene (C2H4) has a double bond between the carbons.
+For example, ethylene (C2H4) has a double bond between the carbons.
 For this molecule, carbon sp2 hybridises, because one π (pi) bond is required for the double bond between the carbons and only three σ bonds are formed per carbon atom.
 In sp2 hybridisation the 2s orbital is mixed with only two of the three available 2p orbitals, usually denoted 2px and 2py.
 The third 2p orbital (2pz) remains unhybridised.

 forming a total of three sp2 orbitals with one remaining p orbital.
-In ethylene (ethene) the two carbon atoms form a σ bond by overlapping one sp2 orbital from each carbon atom.
+In ethylene, the two carbon atoms form a σ bond by overlapping one sp2 orbital from each carbon atom.
 The π bond between the carbon atoms perpendicular to the molecular plane is formed by 2p–2p overlap.
 Each carbon atom forms covalent C–H bonds with two hydrogens by s–sp2 overlap, all with 120° bond angles.
 The hydrogen–carbon bonds are all of equal strength and length, in agreement with experimental data.